 Use caution when deworming your chickens.
 Chicken dewormer is unlikely to kill all of the worms infecting your chickens, but it does control them.
 Deworming means that the parasitic worm population in your chickens is reduced.
-The numbers of parasites are reduced to levels that won’t harm your birds.
+The number of parasites are reduced to levels that won’t harm your birds.

 Deworming them too frequently won’t get rid of all of the worms.
-What it will do is to result in the remaining worms becoming resistant to the deworming medications.
+What it will do is result in the remaining worms becoming resistant to the deworming medications.
 Many people choose to rotate the type of medicine used to deworm their chickens.
 This means that the worms encounter a different medication every time, so they’re more likely to be affected.

 Natural Chicken Dewormers

-Some flock owners believe that the commercially available chicken dewormers are harmful to their chickens.
+Some flock owners believe that commercially available chicken dewormers are harmful to their chickens.
 They prefer to use more natural methods, such as herbs and diatomaceous earth.
-While such methods may have some benefit for chickens, the evidence is limited.
+While such methods may have some benefits for chickens, the evidence is limited.
 There is no scientific proof that worming chickens with such natural methods are effective.

 Some people advocate the use of tobacco as a chicken dewormer.
 The evidence is against this, as it will kill worms but is also likely to harm the chickens.
 Tobacco is far too harsh for chickens to consume safely.

 How to Deworm Chickens

 Chicken dewormer is given to chickens in their water or in food.
 There are two parts to administering chicken dewormer.
 The first part is to get the dose right.
 This is especially important in chicken dewormer that is mixed with the chickens’ water.